Synthetixio/SIPs/SIPS/sip-56.md

 1. Charge the fee rate of the synth being exchanged into. e.g. If sETH is 1% and sUSD was 0% then it would be free to exchange from sETH to sUSD.
 2. Charge the sum of the pair. e.g. if sETH is .5% and sUSD is .1% the total exchange fee would be 0.6%
+3. Charge the lowest of the pair. e.g. if sETH is .5% and sUSD is .1% the exchange fee would be 0.1%

 ## Motivation